Pulsar timing in the Galactic Center: Theoretical Framework

-Here, the integral in equation \eqref{eq:phi_integral} depends on whether the photon path $\gamma$ from $E$ to $O$ is direct or indirect, as illustrated in Figure \ref{fig:emitter_observer}.

-Since we will consider only primary photons received by the observer\footnote{We will not consider photons whose path bend so strongly that they reach the observer after one or more complete turns around the central object} only two possible scenarios are possible: \begin{description} \item[{\it Direct propagation}] the radial coordinate may increase monotonically going from $r_{\textrm{e}}$ to $r_{\textrm{o}}$; \item[{\it Indirect propagation}] the radial coordinate decreases up to a certain $r_{\textrm{min}}$ and then increases monotonically up to $r_{\textrm{o}}$. \end{description} In the first case, the integral in equation \eqref{eq:phi_integral} can be recast as
+The integral in Eq. \eqref{eq:phi_integral} depends explicitly the path $\gamma$ taken by the photon going from $E$ to $O$.
+Since we will consider only primary photons received by the observer\footnote{We will not consider photons whose path bend so strongly that they reach the observer after one or more complete turns around the central object} only two possible scenarios (illustrated in Figure \ref{fig:emitter_observer}) are possible: \begin{description} \item[{\it Direct propagation}] the radial coordinate increases monotonically going from $r_{\textrm{e}}$ to $r_{\textrm{o}}$; \item[{\it Indirect propagation}] the radial coordinate decreases up to a certain $r_{\textrm{min}}$ and then increases monotonically up to $r_{\textrm{o}}$. \end{description} In the first case, the {explicit dependence on $\gamma$ appearing} in Eq. \eqref{eq:phi_integral} can result in the integral